ShiaSyndicate/path-of-ahlulbayt/SECURITY.md

 Permissions-Policy: geolocation=(), microphone=()

 Make sure to host fonts locally if privacy or integrity is important, and add SRI for third-party scripts when feasible.

+### Full 'unsafe-inline' removal guidance
+If you want to enforce a strict Content-Security-Policy without `style-src 'unsafe-inline'` (recommended), move all runtime `style.*` property assignments in JS into CSS classes and precomputed positions or use server-side nonces.
+The included `assets/fonts/fonts.css` file contains sample @font-face entries; add your own font files to `assets/fonts`, uncomment the `<link>` tags in the HTML, and switch `font-src` to 'self' in server headers.

 ## Security Scanning
 A GitHub Action `security-scan.yml` is included that runs a static grep-based scan and ESLint on PRs to catch common issues.